Reinventing the Recreation.gov Customer Experience

 How is the platform impacting user experience and improving access to federal public lands and waters?

 From a visitor making an online reservation to a park rolling out new services, the priority of Recreation.gov is to deliver a commercial-quality user experience for everyone.
 Across all transactions and throughout the peak seasons of the calendar, users have a mobile, secure, resilient, intuitive system at their fingertips.
-We are investing heavily in mobile solutions for both visitors and park staff, along with capabilities to ensure that the platform is accessible to a diverse range of users.
-In order to understand user needs, the team gets feedback from a myriad of listening channels that Booz Allen reviews with our government partners on a quarterly basis.
+We are investing heavily in mobile solutions for both visitors and facility staff, along with capabilities to ensure that the platform is accessible to a diverse range of users.
+To understand user needs, the team gets feedback from a myriad of listening channels that Booz Allen reviews with our government partners on a quarterly basis.
 Together, we use that continuous feedback to make data-driven decisions about the design approach.

-Beyond the website and app, Booz Allen is continuing to partner with the interagency Recreation.gov team to enhance features for users of all abilities.
+Data and visitor feedback continue to demonstrate an overall positive story about user experience with the platform.
+For example, as of October 2024, about 23,000 of the nearly 31,000 ratings and reviews from past reservation holders for the Rocky Mountain National Park timed entry permit system are 4 or 5 stars.
+For another high-traffic destination, Arches National Park, the timed entry system has received 16,958 ratings and reviews, 12,570 of which are five stars.
+Beyond the website and app, Booz Allen continues to partner with the interagency Recreation.gov team to enhance features for users of all abilities.
 For example, the online help center and call center, both managed by Booz Allen, work with the Recreation.gov team to help fill the gap for visitors who need additional assistance with making online reservations (or simply prefer to talk to a human being), and satisfaction scores for these interactions are well above industry standards.
-Ongoing improvements are being made for screen readers and keyboard-only users, and the team is responding to user feedback by deploying new customer-centric capabilities including availability alerts, quick filters and navigation, and increased communication options for a more customizable experience.
+Ongoing improvements are being made for screen readers and keyboard-only users, and the team is responding to user feedback by deploying new customer-centric capabilities, including availability alerts, quick filters and navigation, and increased communication options for a more customizable experience.

 In addition, notable upgrades to the suite of field management tools available through the R1S Ranger App (both Android and iOS) signified a major step in helping get facility staff out from behind a desk and allowing them to spend more time with visitors in the field.
-Continued expansion of mobile management tools allows staff to conduct more business on the go and increase the amount of time spent with visitors.
+Continued expansion of mobile management tools allows staff to conduct more business on the go and increase the time spent with visitors.

 The above is just a snapshot of ongoing development to deploy customer-centric capabilities and continually transform what agencies and the public can receive from the platform.